 Simply thank them for following your page, compliment them on their own page, and point them wherever it is you want their attention.

 If you are holding a contest, for example, explain how they can enter, the rules, what they can win.
 If you want to direct them to your website, link it in your bio and point their attention there.

 Here’s an example of a welcoming DM you could use:

 Hey @username!
 Thanks so much for the follow.
 Really appreciate it.
 If you’d like to get a free shipment of our healthy fit tea, just comment on my latest post by tagging three of your friends and I’ll randomly choose someone at the end of the month.
 Hopefully it’s you!
 Thanks again and let’s keep in touch.

 This is an easy way to use DMs to generate more engagement on your posts and get your posts in front of more of your followers.

-You can send these DMs manually every time you get a new follower, or use a tool like AiGrow to automatically send your customized DMs for you.
+You can send these DMs manually every time you get a new follower.
+Or use a tool like AiGrow and send DMs to your target followers.